georgebro/VideoPlayer/README.md

-# Android Video Player app.
+# Android Video Player
+# Displaing all format of video